ircv3/ircv3-specifications/extensions/setname.md

 ## Description

-The `draft/setname` client capability allows clients to change their realname (GEICOS) as well as allowing servers to directly inform clients about such a change  without having to send a fake quit and join and without clients having to actually disconnect and reconnect.
+The `draft/setname` client capability allows clients to change their realname (GECOS) as well as allowing servers to directly inform clients about such a change without having to send a fake quit and join and without clients having to actually disconnect and reconnect.

 This capability MUST be referred to as `draft/setname` at capability